Xevrac/docs/content/guides/hd2.md

 All guides and mods pertaining to Hidden and Dangerous 2 can be found below.

-> `Note: The 'Hosting a multiplayer game' section is 90% complete.`
+> `Note: The 'Hosting a multiplayer game' section is near completion.`

 ---